tnptm/calculateASR/README.md

 Reimplement Calc_inc (Calclulate incidences) using more popular prorgramming language (Python) than Perl, which made calculation faster however.

-Script is calculatin age standardized rates of periods of years, like 2000-2005 over even tens of years.
+Script is calculating age standardized rates of periods of years, like 2000-2005 over even tens of years.
 The periods can overlap with each others i.e 2000-2010,2005-2015 etc.

 It will be python kind of library which can be used part of other scripts like batch scripts.
 It needs a